'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 Every single day, I find myself asking: what do the Russians have on @realDonaldTrump personally, financially, & politically?
 The answer to that question is that only thing that explains his behavior & his refusal to stand up to Putin. #ABetterDeal— Nancy Pelosi (@NancyPelosi) July 16, 2018

-NPR's Miles Parks contributed to this report.
+NPR's Miles Parks and Deirdre Walsh contributed to this report.